Findings Intake API Docs

 How to use the API Docs

-API endpoints.
+Use the interactive documentation to explore the Findings Intake API endpoints.
 Each request includes a complete description of all required parameters and allows you to try it out instantly in the online console.
 Code templates are also provided for you to quickly build scripts.

-are pre-filled, allowing you to make read-only API requests.
-These credentials allow you to obtain an Access Token
+In the interactive explorer, the Client ID and Client Secret are pre-filled, allowing you to make read-only API requests.
+These credentials allow you to obtain an Access Token, which is stored for subsequent requests and automatically regenerated when it expires.

 Note: The interactive documentation uses read-only credentials, and the try it out feature only works with GET and selected POST requests.
 To try other

-requests, go to https://findings.us.security.cisco.com/swagger-ui#/.
+Findings Intake APIrequests, go to https://findings.us.security.cisco.com/swagger-ui#/.

 Generate an Access Token

-If you want to understand how the Access Token
+If you want to understand how the Access Token is generated from the Client ID and Client Secret credentials, take a look at the Authentication page.

 For detailed instructions on how to use the interactive API documentation (or your own Python script), see the Getting Started page.